“Brokeback got us good, don’t it?” – Jack Twist

-This 2005 film saw a close resemblance in the 2017 film Call Me By Your Name starring Timothee Chalamet and Armie Hammer.
+This 2005 film saw a close resemblance to the 2017 film Call Me By Your Name starring Timothee Chalamet and Armie Hammer.
 Set in quaint locations, both the films had an underlying theme of immense passion followed by subsequent heartbreak.
 While Elio and Jack are equally innocent in their perspective of the world, Oliver dares to embrace his true feelings which Ennis lacks.
 While Elio and Oliver live out their whirlwind romance throughout summer, Jack and Ennis’ story is excruciatingly slow.
 They escape to Brokeback which nearly becomes a state of mind- an idyllic place abound in happiness, warmth, joy and angry yet fulfilling sex.

 Brokeback Mountain’s legendary loss at the Academy Awards to Crash even shocked the presenter Jack Nicholson.
-Most of the audience members did not cheer on and the Academy was criticised of being homophobic.
+Most of the audience members did not cheer on and the Academy was criticised for being homophobic.
 Years later, the community triumphed when Moonlight won the Oscar for the Best Picture, exacting revenge for its predecessor’s unbelievable loss.

 Beautiful and epic, profound and intimate, the atmospheric melancholy is heightened by the character’s repressed desires, tragic denial and the incessant longing to be with one another.
 Flawless and sad, the cast delivers incredible performances that leave an indelible mark on the viewers; Ennis and Jack play their respective parts with commitment, vulnerability and compassion in this tear-jerker of forbidden love which makes it one of Ang Lee’s finest curations, a moving and compelling poetic saga of desire and denial that changed the course of cinema, paving the way for LGBTQ+ films to establish their legacy with pride.